fulldecent/blog.phor.net/_posts/2025-07-16-sec-crypto-task-force.md

 First, have a serious project, not just a whitepaper.
 Have counsel.
 Be prepared to discuss your project in detail.
 If you have already considered to do business "near-shore" instead of in the US, bring your notes from that analysis.

-You can bring counsel to your meeting.
-Or you can just bring your executives or your business develpment team.
+You can bring counsel to your meeting, or you can bring your executives or your business development team.

 Use the [SEC Crypto Task Force official meeting request form](https://www.sec.gov/about/crypto-task-force/meeting-request) and prepare all your documents.